-React Component Types – In core react.js, based on the way we write and render the component, this has been classified as below:
+React Component Types: In core react.js, this is classified as follows based on how we write and render the component:

 React lifecycle – React Life cycle Methods (Diagram) – React JS Tutorial

-React Life cycle Methods (Diagram) – React provides the developers with a set of predefined functions that if present is invoked around specific events in the lifetime of the component.
-Developers are supposed to override the functions with desired logic to execute accordingly.
+React Life Cycle Methods (Diagram): React provides the developers with a set of predefined functions that, if present, are invoked around specific events in the lifetime of the component.
+Developers are expected to override the functions with desired logic for them to execute properly.
 I have illustrated this list in the below diagram.

-- As shown above, render() is the most used life-cycle method.
+- As shown above, render() is the most commonly used life-cycle method.

-- As shown above, the componentDidMount() happens as soon as your component is mounted.
+- As shown above, componentDidMount() happens as soon as your component is mounted.

-- As shown above, the componentDidUpdate() happens as soon as the updating happens.
+- As shown above, componentDidUpdate() happens as soon as the updating happens.

 Summary – React JS Tutorial (How to learn React JS quickly)?

-So here as part of part 1, we have learned the below basic getting started to React JS.
+So, as part of Part 1, we learned the following fundamentals for getting started with React JS.

 - React life-cycle methods diagram